Mastering 'autojump': Quickly Navigate Your Filesystem (with examples)

 Explanation:

-• jo: This is the command used for opening a directory in the operating system file manager.
+• jo is the command used to open directories in the system’s default file manager.

 Use case 4: Remove non-existing directories from the autojump database